uperl/Text-Hunspell-FFI/README.md

 **NOTE**: This module is a reimplementation of [Text::Hunspell](https://metacpan.org/pod/Text::Hunspell) using [FFI::Platypus](https://metacpan.org/pod/FFI::Platypus) instead of `XS`.
 The documentation has largely be cribbed from that module.
 The main advantage to this module is that it does not require a compiler.
+The man disadvantage is that it is experimental and may break.

 This module provides a Perl interface to the **Hunspell** library.
 This module is to meet the need of looking up many words, one at a time, in a single session, such as spell-checking a document in memory.

-The example code describes the interface on http://hunspell.sf.net
+The example code describes the interface on [http://hunspell.sf.net](http://hunspell.sf.net)

 # METHODS